-Ideally, the seller will give you an answer, even if it is one that you do not like, quickly.
+You may expect a seller to return an answer to you within a reasonable period after submitting your offer.
+However, while this is not an irrational expectation, you may find your hopes quickly dashed.
+Ideally, the seller will immediately give you an answer, even if it is one you do not like.
 That way, you can proceed to your next step, whatever that might entail.
 Nonetheless, there are two ways to look at the situation, legally and from a practical business perspective.

-A buyer’s options
+A buyer’s optionsA buyer’s options

-You can stipulate that you need a response within a certain prescribed time period.
+You can stipulate that you need a response within a certain prescribed period.
 Otherwise, the offer is invalid.
 If you do not hear back, you should consider this non-response to mean that the seller is not interested in pursuing your offer.

 Your exclusive buyer’s agent is your conduit into the seller’s world.
 That does not mean they will have more luck getting the seller to respond.
 However, you do not have to wait to hear back.
 Before a signed contract, you can merely let the sellers know that you are withdrawing your offer and moving on.
 In New York, you are entirely free to walk away at this point.